1. Your writing community is all important

 Um.... yes, and no. It's good to have writer friends, online or otherwise, for support and advice (particularly the practical, like how to get beta readers, and which promotional practices are worth spending money on), but writing itself is a solitary activity.
 In order to produce a good novel, you have to spend hours and hours alone, motivated only by your will to write it.
 Yes, it's lovely to mull over plot points with other scribes you meet via the internet; the writing/blogging community on Twitter is particularly friendly and supportive, but essentially you're on your own.

-All those lovely people who RT your blog posts, sympathise with your 'writers block' and give you advice on how long a chapter should be (the answer: as long as it needs to be) aren't going to get your novel finished; writing isn't about being in a fun social media club.
+All those lovely people who retweet your angst about your 'imposter syndrome', send you gifs to show you that yes, their first draft is rubbish, too, and give you advice on how long a chapter should be (the answer: as long as it needs to be) aren't going to get your novel finished; writing isn't about being in a fun social media club.

 As Zadie Smith said, don't rely on gangs, groups and cliques.
 The presence of a crowd won't make your writing any better than it is.